openpublishoperation/mim-docs-psprocessing/mim-cmdlets/MIMPAM/vlatest/Get-PAMUser.md

 ```

 ### -PrivDisplayName
-Specifies the matching value for the DisplayName of the user in the PAM domain.
+Specifies the matching value for the DisplayName of the user in the Privileged Access Management (PAM) domain.

 ```yaml
 Type: String